autoplot/documentation/javadoc/org/das2/qds/CdfSparseDataSet.md

-# org.das2.qds.CdfSparseDataSetdataset for modeling when data values repeat.
-Instead of storing
+# org.das2.qds.CdfSparseDataSet

- copies of the data, the get method looks up the index.
+dataset for modeling when data values repeat.
+Instead of storing copies of the data, the get method looks up the index.
 For example:
  <pre>
  ds= CdfSparseDataSet(1,200)